Missouri JCI Senate Executive

 Hello all.
 I am excited about being

-elected to represent you as your Vice President for 2018-2019.
+elected to represent you as your President for 2019-2020.
 I have served on the

 Sikeston Jaycee board as Community Development Vice President and served years